legoraft/simple-armor-hud/README.md

 ### Bugs
 If you have any bug reports or a suggestion for the mod leave them [here](https://github.com/LegoRaft/simple-armor-hud/issues).
 If you have any coding experience and want to help out with development, fork the repository and open a [pull request](https://github.com/legoraft/simple-armor-hud/pulls).

+### Translations
+This mod is available with english and dutch translations, if you know any other translations, create a [pull request](https://github.com/legoraft/simple-armor-hud/pulls) with a new [lang](https://github.com/legoraft/simple-armor-hud/tree/main/src/main/resources/assets/simple-armor-hud/lang) file with your translation.

 ### Dependencies
 Simple armor hud requires the [Fabric API](https://modrinth.com/mod/fabric-api)